 Baby Monitor Torture Testing

-Sound Level & Sound Activation
+Testing Sound Level & Sound Activation

-Ease of Use
+Testing Ease of Use

 Open Field Range

-We tested battery life for each monitor after fully charging the parent unit (or with fresh batteries) and in operation with its matching nursery unit.
-Battery life was measured in hours and rounded to the nearest 10th of an hour.
+We test each monitor's battery life after fully charging the parent unit (or adding fresh batteries) and in operation with its matching nursery unit.
+Battery life is recorded in hours and rounded to the nearest 10th of an hour.
 In our experience, battery life degrades over time, and we'd expect all the monitors to need replacement rechargeable batteries within a year or so of regular use.